-SCDCA has experienced severe budget cuts over the last 3 fiscal years.
-The budget reductions not only occurred at the General Fund level, with the agency receiving a more than \$1.6 million base appropriations cut from FY09-FY11, but other funds have decreased as well.
+DCA experienced severe budget cuts between FY09 and FY12.
+The budget reductions not only occurred at the General Fund level, with the agency receiving a more than \$1.6 million base appropriations cut from FY09-FY12, but other funds have decreased as well.
 The industries regulated by the Department have been affected by the economic downturn; thus licensee numbers sharply declined.
-While the Legislature sets the amount of Other Funds the agency can maintain, there is no guarantee such funds will actually be received, leaving SCDCA vulnerable when our mission has taken on even more importance as an unprecedented number of consumers have lost their jobs and/or are financially distressed.
+While the Legislature sets the amount of Other Funds the agency can maintain, there is no guarantee such funds will actually be received, leaving DCA vulnerable when our mission has taken on even more importance as an unprecedented number of consumers have lost their jobs and/or are financially distressed.

-In FY10, SCDCA implemented a reduction in force, resulting in 24 positions being eliminated.
-In an effort to cut costs, in FY11, the agency downsized office space and moved into a state building, furloughed 14 days, turned in a majority of its leased vehicles, ceased providing certain services and did not fill vacant positions.
+DCA implemented several initiatives to cope with the drastic reduction in funds, including implementing a 40% reduction in force in FY10, and in FY11, moving into a state building, furloughing 14 days, turning in a majority of its leased vehicles and ceasing providing certain services.

-While SCDCA staff is dedicated and have taken on additional duties in an attempt to continue carrying out the agency's mission and statutory duties, it is difficult to do so in an effective manner.
-Staff has furloughed a total of 29 days in 3 fiscal years.
-Budgetary constraints contribute to the agency's inability to hire needed staff or appropriately compensate those whose job responsibilities have grown and who continue to provide superior service.
+DCA staff continues to be dedicated and have taken on additional duties in an attempt to continue carrying out the agency's mission and statutory duties.
+Budgetary constraints, however, contribute to the agency's inability to hire needed staff or appropriately compensate those whose job responsibilities have grown and who continue to provide superior service.
 The agency is turning to technology for assistance and employing internal reviews to shift with the current climate, but maintaining a qualified workforce is of utmost importance.